-The Town of Georgina is committed to encouraging the installation of public art that reflects the culture, heritage, vibrancy, and creativity of our town through a Community Betterment Grant and a Street Banner Program that displays local artists work on banners in the downtown areas.
+Georgina is committed to encouraging the installation of public art that reflects the culture, heritage, vibrancy, and creativity through an Economic, Culture and Community Betterment Program.

 In June 2022, the Town partnered with the Georgina Centre for Arts and Culture in Sutton and Artistic Approach Studio in Keswick to host workshops to paint replica Jackson's Point lighthouses.
 Free to the public, residents over the age of five were invited to let their creativity and civic pride shine.
 The 100 replica lighthouses were installed throughout the Town's historic main streets in Jackson's Point, Keswick, Sutton and Pefferlaw.